Gamengday/JADB/index.md

 #### Roblox Commands:
  - rbx userinfo [username] | Gathers infomation about a user on the ROBLOX platform.

+#### Ticket Commands:
+ - ticket new | Creates new ticket!
+ - ticket close | Admin command, closes a ticket!
+ - ticket clear | Admin command, clears queue!
+ - ticket setup | Used to set up a server for tickets upon first time!

 #### Misc Commands:
  - userinfo [user] | Gathers infomation about a Discord User.
  - serverinfo | Gathers infomation about a Discord Guild.
  - ping | Returns the ping from the Bot.
+ - textmodify uwu [text] | Converts text to UwU.